Tourism Attractions

 The official residence of the President of the United States.
 While tours are limited and require advance booking, it’s still worth seeing from the outside.

-Smithsonian Museums
+Smithsonian Museum

 - National Museum of American History: Displays iconic American artifacts, including the Star-Spangled Banner and pop culture memorabilia.